tent/tent.io/content/_faq.md

 Tent needs *you*, not your money.
 There are several ways you can help:

 1. **Start your own Tent server.**  The most important thing you can do is switch to using Tent.
-Soon you will be able to download the source code for Tent server and can host your own.
+Soon you will be able to download the source code for Tent server and host your own.
    There will also be a hosted service at Tent.is soon.
 2. **Tell your friends.**  The next generation of the social web won't be of much use if people don't use it for their social networks.
 Tell your friends to